-When it comes to managing career and Maternity Leave, very often women focus primarily on the ‘finishing up date’ and ‘back to work date’.
-Handover planning and figuring out the c organisation’s maternity and parental leave polices are front of mind.
+When it comes to managing their career and maternity leave, women and managers often focus primarily on the ‘finishing up’ and ‘back to work’ dates.
+Handover planning and figuring out the organisation’s maternity and parental leave polices are front of mind.

-In my experience of specialising in supporting women and organisations manage this key work/life transition effectively, too often women and managers don’t put enough focus on the longer term perspective in pre- Maternity Leave discussions.
+Our experience through specialising in supporting women and organisations to manage this key work-life transition effectively, too often women and managers don’t put enough focus on the longer-term perspective in pre- maternity leave discussions.
 An opportunity missed.

-This is exacerbated in the current COVID environment where remote working is now both required and normal so some women haven’t been able to be physically visible and present before finishing up.
+This is exacerbated in the current COVID environment, where remote working is now both required and normal, with the result that some women haven’t been able to be physically visible and present before finishing up.

-Re-viewing my experience with hundreds of women who have been through my Managing Your Career around Maternity Leave Group and 1:1 Programmes, I feel compelled to call out the potential triple impact of Maternity Leave on female careers.
-And I fear that this increasingly turns into a quadruple impact as a result of a continued remote post Covid-19.
-The benefits to this are many but it will require conscious leadership and conscious career navigation to not go under the radar if full remote working becomes an option.
+Reviewing my experience with hundreds of women who have been through Clearbird’s Managing Your Career around Maternity Leave Group and 1:1 Programmes, I feel compelled to call out the potential triple impact of maternity leave on female careers.
+And I fear that this could increasingly turn into a quadruple impact as a result of continued remote working conditions post COVID-19.
+While the benefits of remote working, especially for mums, are many, it will require conscious leadership and conscious career navigation to not go under the radar if full remote working becomes an option.

-This triple impact refers to three periods of
+This triple impact refers to these three periods:

-If not handled with consciousness the gender gap, the gender pay gap and career progression continue to take a hit.
+If not handled with consciousness, the gender gap, the gender pay gap and career progression will continue to take a hit.

-Let’s take Liz as an example, who is going on Maternity Leave six months into the year financial year.
-We may assume that she has delivered against, and even beyond her objectives but does not have the conversations to capture and recognise the value that she has delivered in those six months.
+Let’s take Liz as an example, she is going on maternity leave six months into the financial year.
+We may assume that she has delivered against, and even beyond, her objectives but she does not have the conversations to capture and recognise the value that she has delivered in those six months.

-Perhaps Liz didn’t even get a chance to have her goal-setting conversation in anticipation of her ‘disappearing’ for the remaining months of the year.
-Now she has nothing to track even track her performance against in terms of demonstrating the achievements and value she has brought to the organisation in the year to date.
+Perhaps Liz didn’t get a chance (too busy) to have her goal-setting conversation in anticipation of her ‘disappearing’ for the remaining months of the year.
+Now she has nothing to track her performance against in terms of demonstrating the achievements and value she has brought to the organisation in the year to date.

-The absence of goals recorded and measured and the missed opportunity of a performance review where she can put her stake in the ground, means that it is entirely possible that those six months of work to become invisible once she finishes up for Maternity Leave and on her return.
+The absence of goals recorded and measured and the missed opportunity of a performance review where she can put her stake in the ground, means that it is entirely possible that those six months of work become invisible once she finishes up for maternity leave and on her return.
 They are simply put, forgotten.

-Now move forward, after let’s say 12 months off Maternity leave, with six months of the financial year left, LIz returns to work.
-She works really hard for those six months, sensing perhaps that she has to re-prove herself.
-But the conversation to re-set her objectives for the remaining months of the year hasn’t happened either.
+Now move forward, after let’s say 12 months on maternity leave, Liz returns to work with six months of the financial year left.
+She works really hard for those six months, both committed to her role and sensing that she has to reprove herself.
+But the conversation to reset her objectives for the remaining months of the year hasn’t happened either.
 When it comes to reward and recognition at the end of the year, these six months have the potential to also become somewhat invisible as Liz wasn’t there performing and delivering for the full year.
 Perception can be everything.

-While Liz might have been working diligently up until her Leave and after she resumed your role, the reality is that both of these six-month periods can become invisible.
+While Liz might have been working diligently up until her leave and after she resumed her role, the reality is that both of these six-month periods can become invisible.
 Add to this an absence of career conversations and career progression opportunities.
-So now instead of a 12 month career impact while on leave, the impact can turn into a 24 month career impact.
+So now instead of a 12-month career impact while on leave, it can turn into a 24-month impact.
 This impact can be financial but also affect presence, impact, visibility, reputation and career progression.
-Is it any wonder that so many women are concerned about the impact of family on their career?
+Is it any wonder that so many women are concerned about the impact of having a family on their career?

-Our data points show that women returning often have the sense that they have to re-prove themselves.
-Sometimes (often) this is self-imposed but ot is frequently affirmed by colleagues and managers – the work, profile and reputation before maternity leave can be disregarded.
+Our data points show that women returning to work often have the sense that they have to reprove themselves.
+This is sometimes self-imposed but it is frequently affirmed by colleagues and managers – the work, profile and reputation before maternity leave can be disregarded.

-And then, on return can be met with a sense of being written off, the classics being ‘you’re not as committed and ambitious anymore’, what’s the point of giving strategic/high visibility work when you’ll be going off on baby #2 any day now’.
+And then, on return, the new mum can be met with a sense of being written off, the classics being ‘You’re not as committed and ambitious anymore’ and ‘What’s the point of giving you strategic/high visibility work when you’ll be going off on baby #2 any day now’.
 Add to that a knock in confidence and trying to get your head around the juggling.